-4. Compiler Investigation
+6. Compiler Investigation

-We will use this example to investigate how different compilers and options affect performance.
+We will now investigate how different compilers and options affect performance.

+6.1.
 Changing compilers on ARCHER

 On ARCHER, the C compiler is always called cc and the Fortran compiler is always called ftn.
 However, what compiler this actually points to is determined by what module you have loaded.
 For example, to switch from the default (Cray) compiler to the Intel compiler.